 About Jefferson County

-The county is characterized by rolling plains, agricultural land, and recreational areas centered around Lake Waurika and the Waurika Lake Wildlife Management Area, which attract fishermen, hunters, and outdoor enthusiasts year-round.
+Jefferson County is characterized by rolling plains, agricultural land, and recreational areas centered around Lake Waurika and the Waurika Lake Wildlife Management Area, which attract fishermen, hunters, and outdoor enthusiasts year-round.
 Major communities include Waurika, Terral, Ringling, and Ryan.
 The economy has historically been based on agriculture, particularly cattle ranching and wheat farming, with oil and gas production also contributing significantly.

-What makes Jefferson County unique is its position as one of Oklahoma's smallest counties by population, its rich Chisholm Trail history where cattle drives once passed through, and its tight-knit rural community character that has preserved much of its early 20th-century heritage.
+What makes Jefferson County unique is its position as one of Oklahoma's smallest counties by population, its rich Chisholm Trail history where cattle drives once passed through, and its close rural community character that has preserved much of its early 20th-century heritage.

 Sheriff, Police & Law Enforcement